 Understanding the boarding school application process is important, no matter what school you decide to attend.

-Each school will have a clearly published application checklist included with the school catalog and application materials.
+Start by gathering all of the deadlines for each school you wish to apply to.
+Most school websites list all deadline information.
+If not, the school will have their own application checklist included with the school catalog and application materials.
 This checklist will include all deadlines.
-Generally, schools encourage students to complete the entire admissions process by the first of February.
-This is not a hard and fast date for all schools.
-Many schools have their own timetable.
-Confirm each school’s admission timeline using their published materials.
+Generally, schools encourage students to complete the entire admissions process by the first of February, but many schools have their own timetable.
+Be sure to double check each school’s admission timeline in their published materials.

-Lots of schools have rolling admission, in which the admission office will inform you of the decision shortly after you submit your complete application.
+Many schools have rolling admission, meaning that students can apply throughout the year and the admission office will inform you of the decision shortly after you submit your complete application.

 A few boarding schools now offer early admission.
 Applying through an early admission program often requires your completed application by about the end of November and a commitment to attend the school if accepted.
 Make sure that you know the terms and guidelines if you apply under early admission terms.

 Contact the admissions office of each school on your list to request the admissions/application packet.
 There are several ways to do this.
 School contact information is on every school profile page on our website and on the admissions page of each school’s website.
 You can also call or email the school’s admissions office directly.